montilla-marco/spring-crud-project/README.md

 # spring-crud-project
-Demo for the spring-boot use with Mysql
+Demo for the spring-boot REST.